STATOR

 State machine · guarded transitions

-A three-state machine (shippingpaymentcomplete) drives the page.
-The template uses match() keyed on machine state to render only the current step.
-Guards block invalid transitions, so you can't submit shipping without a name and address.
+A three-state machine drives the page; the template renders only the current step.
+Guards block invalid transitions — you can't submit shipping without a name and address.
 No hidden DOM for inactive steps.

 checkout